eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 }
 ```

-Memory is freed by `kmem_freepages()`, which calls `free_pages()` on the given cache’s pages.
+Memory is freed with `kmem_freepages()`, which calls `free_pages()` on the given cache’s pages.
 The freeing function is only called when available memory grows low, or when a cache is explicitly destroyed {% cite lkd -l 249 %}.

 A new cache is created with `kmem_cache_create()`: